ArcadiaPower/arcadia_cops/README.md

 Add a new cop to the `enabled.yml`, bump the version, and put in a PR for review.

-To see all cops including those that aren't enabled run `bundle exex rubocop --show-cops`.
+To see all cops including those that aren't enabled run `bundle exec rubocop --show-cops`.

 ## Release